Malatya: Middle Ages and Ottoman rule

 During the reign of the Emperor Justinian I (527–565), administrative reforms were carried out in this region: The province of Second Armenia was renamed Third Armenia (Armenia Tertia), with its territory unchanged and its capital still at Melitene.
 Melitene's city walls were constructed in the 6th century by the emperors Anastasius and Justinian.
 Those that still stand mostly date from the Arab period, perhaps of the 8th century, though retaining the layout of and some remnants from earlier building phases.
-The city was captured by the Rashidun Caliphate in 638.
-It then became a base for their raids deeper into the Byzantine Empire, a policy continued by the Abbasids.
+The city was sacked by the Sassanids in 575, but it recovered and was made in 591 the capital of Armenia Prima by emperor Maurice.
+The town contained many shrines to martyrs, including that of the widely venerated local saint Polyeuctus.

+The city was captured by the Rashidun forces under Iyad ibn Ghanm, but the Byzantines quickly retook it until Mu'awiya I established a garrison in the town.
+The Arab colony was abandoned at some point during the reign of Abd al-Malik ibn Marwan until Hisham restored it, though it was destroyed by emperor Constantine V. The Abbasid al-Mansur then established it as a substantial outpost from which raids deep into the Byzantine Empire were conducted.
+Throughout the Dark Ages, the area between Melitene and Caeserea became a no-man's land of independent lords and villages.
 In the 9th century, under its semi-independent emir Umar al-Aqta, Malatya rose to become a major opponent of the Byzantine Empire until Umar was defeated and killed at the Battle of Lalakaon in 863.
 The Byzantines attacked the city many times, but did not finally take it until the campaigns of John Kourkouas in 927–934.
 After successively accepting and renouncing vassal status, the city was finally taken in May 934, its Muslim inhabitants driven out or forced to convert, and replaced by Greek and Armenian settlers.

 The West Syrian diocese of Melitene has been established since the sixth century and was as well surrounded by other bishoprics belonging to nearby towns.
 In the tenth century the Emperor Nikephoros II Phokas convinced the Jacobite Patriarch of Antioch to move the head of the patriarchate into the region of Melitene.
 The city was attacked and devastated by the Seljuks in 1058.
+Around 1061/62 the city was refortified by Constantine X Doukas and enclosed an area of 35 ha, which means that it was possibly home to 10-12,000 people and had possibly a territorial population of an additional 80,000.